Borno gov launches online jobs portal – The Sun Nigeria

 Timothy Olanrewaju, Maiduguri

-Borno State governor, Babagana Zulum has launched an online jobs portal as part of the innovation for job creation in the state.
+Borno State Governor, Babagana Zulum, has launched an online jobs portal as part of innovation to ease the plight of job seekers in the state.

-Zulum at the launch of the portal at the Maiduguri Goverment House yesterday, said the platform was created through the efforts of the newly established Ministry of Science, Technology and Innovation to profile and create employment for hundreds of unemployed youths in the state.
+During the launch at Maiduguri Goverment House, yesterday, he said the platform was created through the efforts of the newly established Ministry of Science, Technology and Innovation.

-“The portal aim to profile youths unemployment and create more jobs as contained in one of the 10 points pacts upon which our election campaigns were based,” Isa Gusau, Special Adviser to the governor on public relations, quoted Zulum as saying.
+“The portal aim to profile youths unemployment and create more jobs as contained in one of the 10 points pacts upon which our election campaigns were based,” said Isa Gusau, governor’s special adviser on public relations.

-He said the data-base generated from the portal will also be used by the committee he inaugurated to identify job opportunities at the federal and private sectors for “Borno citizens who have education and skills required to fill available vacancies.”
+He said the data-base generated from the portal would be used by the committee he inaugurated to identify job opportunities at the federal and private sectors for “Borno citizens who have education and skills required to fill available vacancies.”

-Gov Zulum also told the ministry of science, technology and innovation to work with ministries of education, higher education, information and the government house press unit towards the creation of public Internet access centres and e-libraries across the 27 local government areas to increase access for jobs seekers and enhance reading culture of students.
+Zulum demanded that the Ministry of Science, Technology and Innovation work with the ministries of Education, Information and Government House to create public Internet access centres and e-libraries across the 27 councils to enhance reading culture of students and opportunity for the unemployed to search for job vacancies.

-Nearly a million people have been displaced by a decade of Boko Haram insurgency in the state and economic activities grounded.
-Mostly affected according to reports by the state government are the youths, artisans and farmers.

 Leave a Reply